FIND ME ON

 Unfortunately, the book spends hundreds of pages explaining to you why "starting with why" is the correct approach with the same examples.

-Instead, I would have rather seen more explanation of how to actually start with why.
+Instead, I wanted to see more explanation about how to actually start with why.
 The book also missed out on how relevant it's philosophy is to personal decisions.

 The Courage To Be Disliked